mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 After the movie ended, I gave him a hug, and we kissed a few times.
 I never thought I’d do anything like that on campus.

-We cuddled in the back of the car and talked for a while.
-We obviously made out too.
+We cuddled in the car and talked for a while.
 We made plans to go clothes shopping later in the week.

 ...